 The Broader Implications of Decentralized Networking

-The ongoing debate around self-hosted networking tools suggests we're witnessing an important evolution in how we conceptualize and implement secure, flexible network connections.
-The future of networking may well be defined by these innovative, user-centric approaches.
+The debate around self-hosted networking tools shows we're seeing a real shift in how we think about and build secure, flexible network connections.
+The future of networking might actually be shaped by these innovative approaches that put users in control.